HandsOnDataViz/book/leaflet/data-apis/README.md

-## Leaflet Map Template with Live Data APIs
+## Pull Open Data into Leaflet Map with APIs

 ** TO DO **